War Service Bureau

 My dear Mrs. Conklin:

-I am sending you under seperate cover Sherman’s picture.
+I am sending you under separate cover Sherman's picture.
 I am sorry that I have not returned it sooner but it has been necessary to hold it in order to have the cut made.

 Very sincerely yours,